kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   NodeRestriction admission extensions.
 - The external monitor sidecar uses the new RPCs and writes to `pvc.status.healthStatus`.
-- Writers map unrecognized driver conditions to `Unknown` and emit an explicit healthy report (a present, empty status) for volumes whose driver advertises a health capability and reports no adverse condition.
+- Writers map unrecognized driver conditions to `Unknown` status for observability purposes.
 - Initial unit and integration tests are in place.

 #### Beta